 - To be able to insert a repeatable group of fields, your main group needs to be assigned to a single post type.
 Click on the Edit button in the Where to include this Field Group section and select one post type.

-- Click on the Add New Repeatable Group button, name the repeatable group, and start adding fields to it.
+- Click on the Add New Repeatable Group button and give a name to the repeatable group.

 When you edit the related posts (in our example, gyms), you can add as many instances of repeatable fields as you need.
 You can also reorder and delete them.